He picked up his phone and called Charlotte Beauregard. "Charlotte, this is Rascal, how ya doing?"

 In addition to leaky plumbing, swollen doors, and tricky wiring, there were a 'few' other issues with the Mooney house.
 The roof tended to leak - only when it rained.
 The floors sagged.
 Locks on the old doors would often 'randomly' lock, leaving visitors stuck in whatever room they had entered.

 Given the house was built as a residence, other than the randomly locking doors, there was no place for a jail.
+There are just a 'Secure' room in the back.
 All those poor souls, in serious trouble and arrested in Gallagher County, were trucked to another county to be held in that county's jail.

 Probably the most 'interesting' feature was Ada Mae Mooney, a forty year old woman who townspeople called 'touched', and not in a good way.
 Ada Mae had showed up in Gallagher 20 years or so ago.
 She claimed ownership to the house.
 Her story was that a distant uncle had left it to her.